top of page

 Credit: REUTERS/Gonzalo Fuentes

-• As part of the settlement, Microsoft must enhance privacy protections for child users of its Xbox system and extend COPPA safeguards to third-party gaming publishers with access to children's data shared by Microsoft.
+- Microsoft will improve privacy protections for child users of its Xbox system and extend COPPA protections to third-party gaming publishers.

 bottom of page